profsmith89/ctps/_sources/chap07.md

 If you set `n = 0.1` and then print `n` in the interactive Python interpreter, it will tell you that `n` is `0.1`.
 As [this tutorial page](https://docs.python.org/3/tutorial/floatingpoint.html) says, Python sometimes rounds what it prints.
 What it displays and what it stores may be different when dealing with FP numbers!
 ```

+## FP errors accumulate

-**FP errors accumulate.** Unfortunately, precision doesn't just effect our ability to encode a real number as a FP number.
+Unfortunately, precision doesn't just effect our ability to encode a real number as a FP number.
 FP operations make matters worse by accumulating the inaccuracies in representation.
 This is why `0.1 * 0.1` doesn't equal `0.01`.
 A slightly inaccurate FP representation of `0.1` times itself produces a result with more inaccuracy than the conversion of `0.01` into a FP number.
 Or stated another way, the computer doesn't know if you were trying to multiple `0.1` times itself or `0.10000002384185791` times itself, since single-precision FP represents both base-10 numbers with the same string of binary bits.

 If your script operates with floating-point numbers and you need the results to be precise, you need to understand what operations you can safely perform and which you cannot.
 This is what textbooks and courses on numerical computing will teach you.
 The Wikipedia page on [accuracy problems in floating-point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic#Accuracy_problemshttps://en.wikipedia.org/wiki/Floating-point_arithmetic%23Accuracy_problems) can get you started on this tricky subject.

 As if it wasn't hard enough to write a correct program!

-\[Version 20230712\]
+\[Version 20230811\]